What is an A-frame deformity of the upper eyelid?

 How much product will I need to volumise my upper eyelid hollow?

 Upper eyelid volumisation requires precise, careful placement of product, typically delivered gradually over multiple sessions to ensure optimal results.
-Typical volumes per session are 0.2 to 0.5 ml, carefully placed per side.
-Mild hollowing usually requires only minimal volumes, while more pronounced hollowing may need up to 1 ml per eye, administered over several sessions.
-Your Contour Clinics cosmetic doctor will assess your individual needs and advise on the ideal treatment plan to rejuvenate your upper eyelid area.
+Mild hollowing usually requires only minimal volumes, while more pronounced hollowing may need more volume per side, administered over several sessions.
+Unfortunately, the TGA prohibits us from mentioning specific products or dosages.
+Your Contour Clinics cosmetic doctor will assess your individual needs and advise on the ideal treatment plan to rejuvenate your upper eyelid area during an in person consultation.

 Do upper eyelid volumisation treatments hurt?

 Upper eyelid hollowing treatments are typically associated with minimal discomfort.
 Prior to the procedure, a prescription topical numbing cream is applied to enhance comfort.
 Your Contour Clinics cosmetic doctor may also administer a small amount of local anaesthetic to facilitate gentle insertion of the cannula used for placing the dermal filler.
-Additionally, as a doctor led cosmetic clinic, unlike non-medical cosmetic clinics we are able to offer nitrous oxide (happy gas) upon request to help manage comfort throughout the procedure.
+Additionally, nitrous oxide gas can be made available if clinically indicated to help manage comfort throughout the procedure.

 How long will upper eyelid volumisation treatments last?